 Inside: Learn some of the best books for military kids during deployment.
 Plus, 3 different ways to read to military kids to help them make sense of deployment.
+The Military Wife and Mom is a participant in the Amazon Services LLC Associates Program, which means if you make a purchase, at no additional cost to you, I may make a small commission.

 Military life is filled with all sorts of unique life challenges.
 A service member parent, who is frequently in and out of the home.
 Changing schools.
 New homes.
 And of course…saying goodbye to their childhood friends over and over again.